What you'll need Resident Hand Book

 As a member of the ICC, you are also responsible for abiding by

-the residential policies and procedures outlined below.
-We want
+the residential rules, policies and procedures outlined below.

-you to know that our policies are more restrictive than the law
+We want you to know that our policies are more restrictive than

 University's policies and procedures).
 Because violations are

-often the result of not knowing the policies we encourage you to
+often the result of not knowing the rules we encourage you to

-fulfill certain responsibilities and expectations as a member of
+responsibilities and expectations as a member of the ICC.As a

 condition of acceptance into the ICC, residents must assume